antiingel/correlator/README.md

 # Correlator for finding correlated time series

+## Introduction

+This repository contains code our team developed during the [M4 forecasting competition](https://mofc.unic.ac.cy/m4/).
+Details are given in the [article](https://doi.org/10.1016/j.ijforecast.2019.02.018): Anti Ingel et al. "Correlated daily time series and forecasting in the M4 competition".
+International Journal of Forecasting 36.1 (2020).
+M4 Competition.
+Please cite this article when using our code.

 ## Getting Started

 Before trying to run the code, please download the required dataset from [here](https://drive.google.com/open?id=1o7xC4j2ai01st8dL_KUcM6gB_ThPpPrF).
-The original dataset can also be found [here](https://www.mcompetitions.unic.ac.cy/the-dataset/), but using the previous link is recommended, because it contains folder structure required by the code.
+The original dataset can also be found [here](https://github.com/Mcompetitions/M4-methods/tree/master/Dataset), but using the previous link is recommended, because it contains folder structure required by the code.
 Extract content of `correlator.zip` to the same folder that contains `src`.

 ### Content of `correlator.zip`